sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

 1. `[tf, ME, excObj] = checkSchemaIntegrity(obj, throwError)`
    - Are schemas viable?
    - Where are the conflicts?
-2. `[tf, ME] = validate(obj, throwError)`
+2. `[tf, ME, excObj] = validate(obj, throwError)`
    - Do provided values pass schema validation?
    - If not, where did validation fail
-3. `checkRequirements` - are required values provided?
+3. `[tf, objs] = checkRequirements` - are required values provided?
 AOData sticks to soft requirements and users can choose to leave a required value blank.
-4. `checkGitRepo` - are classes committed?
+4. `checkGitRepo()` - are classes committed?
 Only prompt if schemas are viable, no reason to be committing schemas that will need to be updated soon
 5. `updateSchemas` - update schemas before writing

 ### Misc notes